 Managing a chronic disease or terminal illness is extremely difficult on your own.
-Even the most supportive family may struggle and fatigue while attempting to give you the full care and attention you need and deserve.
+Even the most supportive family may struggle while attempting to give you the full care and attention you need and deserve.
 That’s where a Palliative Care program can help.

 What is Palliative Care?